 - You or your partner receive Child Benefit and your income is over £50,000:

 The High Income Child Benefit tax charge was introduced on 7 January 2013 and may mean you need to complete a Self Assessment tax return.
-Please contact us if you would like further clarification around this.
+You must complete a tax return if all of the following apply:

 Registering for self assessment

-Before completing your first tax return you need to register for Self Assessment.
-Once registered, HMRC will set up the right records for you that will ensure you pay the right amount of tax and National Insurance.
+Before you complete your first tax return you need to register for Self Assessment.
+Once you have registered, HMRC will set up the right records for you that will ensure you pay the right amount of tax and National Insurance.

 When should you register?